mathigon/textbooks/content/probability/content.md

 A team of researchers has made a new pill that might help treat patients with a very painful ligament infection.
 However, before they can start mass production, they have to check that taking the pill is effective - and to check whether it has nasty side-effects!

-When a hospital does an experiment to see if a treatment is helpful, it's called a *clinical trial* [image].
+When a hospital does an experiment to see if a treatment is helpful, it's called a *clinical trial*.
 You take a large group of patients with this ligament infection.
 Then you give some of these patients your new pill, while the others get a *placebo*: pill that looks the same as the new pill, but which is just made of sugar.
 Finally, you compare what happens to both groups of patients after a couple of weeks.

 ::: column(width=360)
     <!-- https://depositphotos.com/stock-photos/placebo-pill.html?filter=all&qview=85016586 -->